-I recently got interested in Paramecium.
-Paramecium is a large unicellular eukaryote organism which swims in fresh water using its cilia.
-When it hits an obstacle (see Paramecium bumping against a piece of my jumper), mechanosensitive channels open, depolarize the membrane and trigger a calcium-based action potential.
+When Paramecium hits an obstacle (see Paramecium bumping against a piece of my jumper), mechanosensitive channels open, depolarize the membrane and trigger a calcium-based action potential.
 In turn, the action potential triggers a reversal of the swimming direction, followed by a change of direction.
 This is called the “avoiding reaction”, illustrated in the figure below (A) from Jennings (1906, an amazing book on the behavior of microorganisms; I have collected a number of papers and books he wrote on the subject).
 Panel B shows the action potential with the ciliary reorientation (from Eckert & Naitoh, 1970).
 For this reason, Paramecium was in fact a model organism for neuroscience in the 1970s, which some authors called the “swimming neuron”.
 I wrote a detailed review on the integrative neuroscience of Paramecium (2) and I (occasionally) maintain a journal on Paramecium neuroscience.